Fun for all the family

 - Boggle Hole, a hiding place for hobgoblins, is an amazing place for rockpooling and fossil hunting.
 Hidden Horizons can take you on a guided hunt that may well turn up some dinosaur prints as well.

 - Discover the ghostly side of Robin Hood's Bay on a walk with Rose, the Whitby Storyteller, listening to stories of the strange and supernatural, combined with historical anecdotes.
 Suitable for all ages.

 - Learn about the richness of local life in Robin Hood's Bay Museum, housed in what used to be the Coroner's Room and Mortuary.

 - Hire a bike from Trailways at Hawsker and follow part of the traffic-free former Scarborough to Whitby railway (the 'Cinder Track') for four miles back to Whitby.
 You'll be treated to spectacular coastal views and get to pedal over Larpool Viaduct's impressive 13 arches.

-- Find ammonites of all kinds on display at Whitby Museum as well as exhibitions on a range of subjects from Cook and Scoresby, to archaeology and native jet.
+- Find ammonites of all kinds on display at Whitby Museum as well as exhibitions on a range of subjects from Cook and Scoresby, to archaeology, witch posts, model ships and local jet.

 - Start your Staithes exploration in the Captain Cook & Staithes Heritage Centre, featuring a recreated 1745 street scene.